tomekbuszewski/movie-search/README.md

 Apart from this, there is ESLint and Prettier used in order to maintain a steady code standards with proper formatting.

+## TODO

+- implement minor cache for searching;
+- move texts to a separate file;
+- have a better pipeline for deployment;
+- add import ordering to ESLint;

 [1]:	https://tomekbuszewski.github.io/movie-search/#/
 [2]:	https://github.com/tomekbuszewski/ts-react-starter